 New to live streaming and looking for accessible streaming tools that don’t have a learning curve?
 Or perhaps you’re a veteran live streamer but looking to expand into multistreaming.
 If you want user-friendly live streaming and multistreaming tools, then you’re in the right place.

-Restream has a range of live streaming products, tools, and features that make live streaming a breeze.
+Restream has a range of live streaming products, tools and features that make live streaming a breeze.
 With Restream, you can improve your live streams, whether you’re a hobbyist or an international corporation.
-In this guide, you’ll learn everything you need to know about getting started with Restream, from our most useful products to tools that integrate with Restream.

 🦑 What is Restream?

-Restream is a powerful live streaming service that allows you to broadcast live content to more than thirty streaming channels simultaneously.
-With just one Restream account, you can stream to YouTube, Facebook, Twitter, Twitch, and other popular platforms all at once.
-The best part?
-There’s no limit on the number of platforms you can stream to!
+Restream is a powerful live streaming service that allows you to broadcast live content to multiple streaming channels simultaneously.
+With just one Restream account, you can choose from over 30 platforms to stream to at once, including YouTube, Facebook, Twitter, Twitch and other popular platforms.

 👀 Why should I choose Restream?

-- Our suite of tools: In addition to multistreaming, we also have several products that help you live stream better.
-With Studio, Chat, Events, and Analytics, you have everything you need to pull off a great live stream.
+- Our suite of features: In addition to multistreaming, we also have several products that help you live stream better.
+With Studio, chat, analytics, and upload and stream you have everything you need to pull off a great live stream.

 - Constant growth and development: We like to innovate at Restream, and we’re always finding ways to implement new ideas — especially ideas that come from our users.
-We made it possible to use Restream with your mobile device or web browser, and we have unique tools such as Monitor, Alerts, RTMP Pull, Guests, and Titles to help you grow your live stream.
+We made it possible to use Restream with your mobile device or web browser, and we have unique features such as monitor, alerts, RTMP pull, guests, pairs and titles to help you grow your live stream.

 - Flexible pricing: You have several options to choose from with Restream, no matter your budget.